-The shared vision presented emerged from extensive consultation with our students, faculty, staff, community members, and civic leaders.
-In contrast to its previous solution 2021 LRDP underscores the value of conserving land dedicated to agricultural and land-based reserving neest Campus, which is not only part of our legacy, but also critical to the future of the State, the national the word.
+The vision represented in this plan emerged from extensive consultation with students, faculty, staff, community members, and civic leaders.
+In contrast to its predecessors, the 2021 LRDP underscores the value of conserving land dedicated to agricultural and land-based research on West Campus, which is not only part of our legacy, but also critical to the future of the state, nation, and world.